 For many, assisted living communities are a sort of “bridge” option for seniors who are experiencing difficulties maintaining a healthy, safe, and involved lifestyle when living independently.
 There may be some mobility issues, problems taking prescription medications correctly, lessened abilities and/or interest in cleaning and/or cooking, or maybe some assistance with personal care is now needed.
 If such seniors live alone, there is also the risk of depression and loneliness due to isolation.
 These folks do not have ongoing medical conditions requiring skilled nursing; thus, the assisted living community is a viable option.

-Topics: Churchill Terrace, americare senior living, Central Missouri Honor Flights, Mid-Missouri Patriot Guard Riders, assisted living, Veterans United Home Loans, Sterling Wyatt Memorial Park, featured friend
+Topics: assisted living, americare senior living, featured friend, Mid-Missouri Patriot Guard Riders, Churchill Terrace, Central Missouri Honor Flights, Veterans United Home Loans, Sterling Wyatt Memorial Park

 If you think you are seeing more “old people” out and about these days, just wait.
 North America and most of the developed world are bracing for what is being called the “silver tsunami.”